emattson/how-to-yopro/contents/articles/no-dog/index.md

 dog is?
 Your neighbor / friend.
 <br><br>
 Don't let Rover's big puppy dog eyes deceive you.
-Next thing you know they'll be keeping you from going on that once in a lifetime concert in Texasyour friend won tickets to.
+Next thing you know they'll be keeping you from going to that once in a lifetime concert because you couldn't find a dog sitter.